-Seol is lured by Sang Mi to her place, who drugs her to keep as a hostage following Tae Min’s crime orchestration.
-The villain orders Se Joo to prepare money or Seol’s life will be on the line.
-They meet at a rooftop where Se Joo refuses to ride on Tae Min’s blackmail, citing he knows the latter is behind Seol’s abduction.
+Lured by Sang Mi to her place, Seol was drugged and kept hostage following Tae Min’s crime orchestration.
+Ordering Se Joo to prepare money or Seol’s life will be on the line.
+Meeting at a rooftop, Se Joo refuses to ride on Tae Min’s blackmail, citing he knows the latter is behind Seol’s abduction.

 Not wanting to face the consequence of his failed vile action, Tae Min stands on the ledge of the rooftop, posed to jump.
 Se Joo reaches for him to prevent his suicide attempt, but he is pushed and falls down in the process.
 Jin Oh, who came just in time with his weakening power, takes over his friend’s body to cushion the fall as Se Joo retrieves the missing events of their past lives.

 The missing memories from the past

 Hwi Young meets the alliance for their upcoming raid on a party where Japanese high officials will be attending.
 They are successful in causing a ruckus but Soo Hyun is caught as she attempts to meet in the rendezvous.
 It turns out that Madam Sofia is the mole in the group.

 Shin Yool, who loves Soo Hyun dearly, pretends to be the leader of the group but Heo Young Min, Tae Min of the past timeline, knows that he is not the leader they are looking for.
 He uses Soo Hyun’s torture to make Shin Yool confess so they set forth in cornering Hwi Young and the remaining members setting to go to Manchuria.